 Use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could cause malaria.

 No medication is 100% effective in treating or preventing all types of malaria.
-For best results, keep using the medication as directed.
 Talk with your doctor if you have fever, vomiting, or diarrhea during your treatment.

 Store at room temperature away from moisture, heat, and light.

 Call your doctor for instructions if you miss a dose.